 ON THIS PAGE: You will find out more about screening for small cell lung cancer.
 You will also learn the risks and benefits of screening.
 Use the menu to see other pages.

 Screening is used to look for cancer before you have any symptoms or signs.
 Scientists have developed, and continue to develop, tests that can be used to screen a person for specific types of cancer.
 The overall goals of cancer screening are to:

 Learn more about the basics of cancer screening.

 Screening information for lung cancer

 Several groups, including ASCO, have recommendations for lung cancer screening using a test called a low-dose helical or spiral computed tomography (CT) scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
 A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.

 CT scanning is not recommended for every person who smokes.
 The current recommendations are discussed below, and such screening for lung cancer is approved by Medicare.
 It is also important to receive screening at an approved and experienced center.

 ASCO's recommendations are based on a person's age and how much they smoke.
 This number, called a "pack year," is equivalent to smoking 20 cigarettes or 1 pack each day for a year.
 ASCO recommends the following lung cancer screening schedules for people who currently smoke or who have quit smoking:

-- Yearly screening with a low-dose CT scan is recommended instead of screening with a chest x-ray or no screening for people age 55 to 74 who have smoked for 30 pack years or more.
+Yearly screening with a low-dose CT scan is recommended for people age 55 to 74 who have smoked for 30 pack years or more.
 It is also recommended for those age 55 to 74 who have quit within the past 15 years.
-A pack year is equal to smoking 20 cigarettes (1 pack) a day each year.